jsoules/stellarator-navigator/stellarator-navigator/README.md

     - Add new fields to the `KnownFields` enum
     - Add the new `KnownFields` entries to `DependentVariables`, `IndependentVariables` as appropriate (These determine which field options are allowed for the x- and y-axis value selection in browsing plots)
+    - Add the new `KnownFields` entries to the `dependentVariableDropdownConfig` and `independentVariableDropdownConfg` configuration variables
     - Add the new `KnownFields` to `ToggleableVariables`, `RangeVariables`, `TripartiteVariables` as appropriate (These determine the type of controls that will be created for filtering: Toggleable are checkbox lists, Ranges are range selectors, and Tripartite are categorical fields where we can display option 1, option 2, or both)